eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

   If the command is successful, you see a list of current namespaces.
 If not, ensure that you are logged into your Kubernetes or OpenShift cluster.

 For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
-Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
+Run the following commands where `<project>` is the project into which you plan to install Codewind:
-- For Codewind on OpenShift, create the namespace first.
-Enter `oc create namespace <Codewind-namespace>`.
+- For Codewind on OpenShift, create the project first.
+Enter `oc create namespace <Codewind-project>`.
-- If you are on IBM Public Cloud, you must install Keycloak and Codewind in separate namespaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.
+- If you are on IBM Public Cloud, you must install Keycloak and Codewind in separate projects, for example, `oc create namespace <keycloak-project>` and then `oc create namespace <Codewind-project>`.

 For both IBM Public Cloud and OpenShift, run the following commands on only the Codewind namespace:
-- Switch to your Codewind-only namespace with `oc project <Codewind-namespace>`.
+- Switch to your Codewind-only namespace with `oc project <Codewind-project>`.
-- To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<Codewind-namespace>`.
+- To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<Codewind-project>`.
-- To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<Codewind-namespace>`.
+- To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<Codewind-project>`.

 # 1. Deploy Authentication services (Keycloak)